ajslater/picopt/README.rst

 Animated GIFs are optimized with
 `gifsicle <http://www.lcdf.org/gifsicle/>`__ if it is available.
-Picopt may also nag you to use `HTML5 video <http://gfycat.com/about>`__ instead.
+Picopt nag you to convert your file to `HTML5 video <http://gfycat.com/about>`__, but does not provide this service itself.

 Picopt uncompresses, optimizes and rezips `comic book archive files <https://en.wikipedia.org/wiki/Comic_book_archive>`__.
 Be aware that CBR rar archives will be rezipped into CBZs instead of CBR.
-Comic book archive optimization is off by defualt.
+Comic book archive optimization is not turned on by default to prevent surprises.

 Picopt allows you to drop picopt timestamps at the root of your recursive optimization trees so you don't have to remember which files